johngao122/H4G-Submission/README.md

 ### 1. Quick Actions
 * Add Task: Allows admin to add new tasks to the MWH system.
 This saves admin the trouble of navigating the MWH webpage from *Tasks > Add Task*
 * Add Item: Allows admin to add new items to the MWH inventory.
 This saves admin the trouble of navigating the MWH webpage from *Inventory > Add Item*
+* Add Task: Allows admin to add new tasks to the MWH task system.
+This saves the admin time of navigating through the task page
+* Generate a report: Allows admin to generate a report.

 ### 2. Inventory Alerts
 * A scrollable list that displays all items in MWH inventory that are low in stock or out of stock.